Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 For eligible beneficiaries born in 2006, subscribers must complete the applications between August 15, 2016, and August 14, 2019, inclusively.
 For eligible beneficiaries born after 2006 but before August 15, 2009, subscribers must complete the applications between August 15, 2015, and August 14, 2018, inclusively.
 For eligible beneficiaries born on August 15, 2009, or later, the subscriber must complete the applications between the beneficiary's 6th birthday and the day before the beneficiary's 9th birthday, inclusively.

-A subscriber wishes to apply for the BCTESG.
-However, the custodial parent/legal guardian is only available to sign the application after the beneficiary’s 9th birthday.
+A subscriber wishes to apply for the BCTESG for a beneficiary born on August 15, 2009, or later.
+However, the custodial parent or the legal guardian is only available to sign the application after the beneficiary's 9th birthday.
 In this case, will the application be valid?

-No. For an application to be valid, all signatures must be present and dated prior to the beneficiary’s 9th birthday.
+No. For an application to be valid, all signatures must be present and dated before the beneficiary's 9th birthday.

 Unless a promoter has an agreement with ESDC, they are not a promoter of that grant.
-As such, they cannot accept applications for the BCTESG.
+As such, they can't accept applications for the BCTESG.

 If 2 eligible beneficiaries each have their own separate RESPs, can the subscriber complete only 1 Annex D for both beneficiaries?